 IMPORTANT INFORMATION - Lowndes County welcomes applications from all applicants who hold or are eligible for appropriate educator certification in Georgia or have professional certification in another state that qualifies applicants for Georgia certification.

-CERTIFICATION QUESTIONS - Please refer to www.gapsc.com for information on initial Georgia certification requirements, certification reciprocity from another state and/or renewal of an expired certificate.
+CERTIFICATION QUESTIONS - Please refer to www.gapsc.com for information on initial Georgia certification requirements, certification reciprocity from another state, and/or renewal of an expired certificate.

-CERTIFICATION RESPONSIBILITY - It shall be the sole responsibility of the employee to secure and maintain appropriate educator certification that is required for the position assigned while employed by Lowndes County Schools.
+CERTIFICATION RESPONSIBILITY - It shall be the sole responsibility of the employee to secure and maintain the appropriate educator certification that is required for the position assigned while employed by Lowndes County Schools.
 Failure to do so may prohibit employment and/or result in non-renewal of your employment contract.

 GENERAL APPLICATION INFORMATION